 What is Used Equipment Financing?

 Equipment financing is when you use a small business loan or leasing to acquire equipment for your company.
-Small business loans are available for new and pre-owned equipment; the choice depends on your specific business needs.
-Keep in mind that while funding for new equipment might be more accessible, used equipment can help save you money.
+Small business loans are available for both new and pre-owned equipment, depending on your specific business needs.
+Keep in mind that while funding for new equipment may be more accessible, used equipment can help you save money.

 Let’s look at the most common form of equipment financing.